nwisbeta/api-catalogue/README.md

 ### type

-API type - SOAP, REST, HL7, GraphQL, etc.
+API type: `SOAP`, `SOAP/HL7`, `HL7`, `REST`, `REST/FHIR`, `Solr`, or `GraphQL`

 ### status

-The status of an API is determined by availability.

-- **Live**: in Production.
-- **Beta**: in Production but for pilot use only.
-- **Alpha**: in SIT but not in production.
-- **Experimental**: in internal Dev environment or Sandbox but not in SIT or production.
+Status indicating the level of stability and support, defined as follows:

+- `experimental`: Proof of Concept or Prototype still under development.
+- `alpha`: In a test (SIT) environment and undergoing formal evaluation by a tester
+- `beta`: In a production environment but under pilot and with no SLAs
+- `stable`: In a production environment with SLAs

- > NOTE: the catalogue structure may be amended in future to support multiple API versions with different status.
+ > NOTE: the catalogue structure may be amended in future to support multiple API versions with different statuses.

+### access

+- `internal`: Restricted to NHS applications only
+- `restricted`: Restricted by a formal approval process or by network, e.g. NHS Wales, PSBA, HSCN
+- `public`: Available to registered applications over any network

 ## open-api.yml or service.wsdl